palharez/palharez/README.md

-<h1 align="center">👋 Oi, eu sou o Eduardo Palhares</h1>
+<h1 align="center">👋 Hi, I’m Eduardo Palharess</h1>

-### Sobre

-Sou Software Engineer focado em backend e engenharia de dados, com experiência em integrações entre serviços, construção de pipelines de dados e automação de processos.
+## About
+I’m a Software Engineer focused on backend and data engineering, with hands-on experience integrating services, building data pipelines, and automating real-world workflows.

-No dia a dia trabalho com Node.js, TypeScript, Python, SQL e serviços da AWS (S3, Glue, Athena, Lambda, CDK, entre outros).
+Day to day, I work with Node.js, TypeScript, Python, SQL, and AWS services (S3, Glue, Athena, Lambda, CDK, and more).

-### O que você vai encontrar aqui
+## What you’ll find here

-- APIs e serviços de **backend**
+- Backend APIs and services
-- Pipelines de **dados** e experimentos de data engineering
+- Data pipelines and data engineering experiments
-- Scripts, CLIs e automações pra resolver problema real
+- Scripts, CLIs, and automations to solve real problems
-- Projetos que uso pra estudar e testar ideias
+- Projects I use to learn, validate ideas, and level up

-### Stack
+## Stack

-- **Linguagens:** Node.js, TypeScript, JavaScript, Python, SQL
+- **Languages:** Node.js, TypeScript, JavaScript, Python, SQL
-- **Dados:** PostgreSQL, PySpark, ETL/ELT, Data Lakes
+- **Data:** PostgreSQL, PySpark, ETL/ELT, Data Lakes
 - **Cloud:** AWS (S3, Glue, Athena, Lambda, CloudWatch, CDK)
-- **Outros:** Docker, integrações entre APIs e serviços
+- **Other:** Docker, API/service integrations

-### Onde me encontrar
+## Where to find me
 - <a href="https://palharez.dev">Website</a>
 - <a href="https://www.linkedin.com/in/eduardopalhares/">LinkedIn</a>
 - <a href="https://twitter.com/palharez_">Twitter</a>
 - <a href="https://palharez.notion.site/Eduardo-Palhares-Freelancer-e-Consultoria-Backend-Dados-Automa-o-2ba1a50a91e68019abcaeb0685f5b84a">Frelance & Consultoria</a>

+## Freelance & Consulting
+Open to freelance/consulting work — feel free to reach out.